-Unused vacation leave earned during the previous two (2) vacation years can be carried over on January 1 for use during the following vacation year.
-Annual earned vacation leave credit not used by December 31 of the second year it was earned will be forfeited.
+Unused vacation leave earned during the previous two (2) vacation years can be carried over to the new calendar year beginning with the first full pay period in January for use during the following vacation year.
+Annual earned vacation leave credit not used by the last full pay period inclusive of December 31 of the second year it was earned will be forfeited.

+All vacation time must be approved in advance by the employee’s supervisor.
+Except in the case of emergency, employees must submit the request at least 48 hours before the use of the vacation day(s).

-The department head is charged with the responsibility of seeing that vacation is taken in order that the employee does not lose vacation credits.
-Each employee shall receive annually, on or before October 1, as of September 1, a preliminary statement of the available vacation credits from the local office.
-A central office statement shall be forthcoming to each work location by October 1 for dissemination to each employee.
+Each employee who does not have access to Self Service Time and Attendance shall receive annually, on or before October 1, as of September 1, a preliminary statement of the available vacation credits from the local office.

 The parties recognize the need to ensure the granting of personal leave, vacation, holiday and compensatory time when it is requested and as it becomes available.
 Towards this end the department heads and union representatives at each work location shall work out procedures for implementing this policy of granting time off.

 Section 9.
-Absences on account of sickness in excess of the authorized sick leave provided in the Agreement (or for personal reasons not provided for under said sick leave provisions), may be charged to vacation leave upon request of the employee and subsequent approval by the Appointing Authority.
+Absences on account of sickness in excess of the authorized sick leave provided in the Agreement may be charged to vacation leave upon request of the employee and subsequent approval by the Employer, which will not be unreasonably withheld, except that no employee who is off the payroll without authorization within six months of the absence shall be permitted to charge an absence to illness as vacation time.

 Section 10.
 Employee's vacation leave balances shall be charged on an hour-for-hour basis; e.g., one (1) hour charged for one (1) hour used.
-Charges to vacation leave may be allowed in units of not less than one-half (0.5) hour.
+Charges to vacation leave may be allowed in units of not less than fifteen (15) minute increments.

 Section 11.
 Employees who are eligible for vacation under this Article whose services are terminated shall be paid an amount equal to the vacation leave which has been credited but not used by the employee up to the time of separation, provided that no monetary or other allowance has already been made therefor.

-Upon the death of an employee who is eligible for vacation credit under this Agreement, the Chief Human Resources Officer may, upon request of the Appointing Authority of the deceased person, authorize the payment of such compensation in the following order of precedence:
+Upon the death of an employee who is eligible for vacation credit under this Agreement, the Director of Human Resources authorizes the payment of such compensation in the following order of precedence:

 First: To the surviving beneficiary or beneficiaries, if any, lawfully designated by the employee under the state employees' retirement system, and